Page 1:Step 1: Define A Purpose And Choose A Case

 One of the reasons for a 24-pin power cable includes added amperage supplied to PCI Express slots compared to older interface standards.
 While most cards won't overdraw a 20-pin connector, graphics card makers occasionally have suggestions for a higher minimum level of available power.

 The 4-pin or 8-pin ATX 12V connector satisfies the electrical demands of the CPU.
 Formerly known as the "P4" power connector, it was added by Intel to supplement its Pentium 4 processors, and later adapted by AMD motherboard designers.
 The newer 8-pin versions were originally meant to address phenomenally power-hungry Pentium D and Prescott-based Pentium 4s, but many modern AMD and Intel processors are efficient enough to once again work from 4 pins.
-Most 8-pin boards will work with both 8-pin and 4-pin power, as the connectors are cross-compatible.
+Most 8-pin boards will work with both 8-pin and 4-pin power, as the connectors are cross compatible.

 Also seen in the photo above is a 4-pin CPU fan power connector and the front-panel audio connector.
-On-board 4-pin fan connectors are designed to provide pulse width modulation (PWM) automatic speed control, but the connectors are once again cross-compatible with 3-pin fans.
+On-board 4-pin fan connectors are designed to provide pulse width modulation (PWM) automatic speed control, but the connectors are once again cross compatible with 3-pin fans.
 Some motherboards are able to control fan speed via either voltage changes or pulse width, while others will run the “wrong” fan at full speed, continuously, without harming the system.

-Front panel audio cables are often available with both AC97 and HD-Audio connectors, where HD-Audio is a slightly newer standards and AC97 is extinct.
+Front panel audio cables are often available with both AC97 and HD-Audio connectors, where HD-Audio is a slightly newer standard and AC97 is extinct.
 Using the "wrong" connector may temporarily reduce the number of available audio channels, but will not harm any components.
 The key-pin for audio headers is in a different location from other panel connectors to ease installation.

 The case's power switch, power indicator light, reset switch, and hard drive activity light are usually connected at the motherboard's lower-front corner.
 LEDs pass current in only one direction, and positive pins (indicated by a "plus" sign below) normally connect to the colored wire on each lead.
 A black or white lead wire usually indicates negative or ground state.
 If your power and reset switches work but your power and HDD lights don't, your LED connectors are probably flipped.